 HBSA is dedicated to enhancing opportunities for Latinos and building leadership and career skills.
 Membership is open to anyone who shares our values, vision, and mission.
 HBSA is under the umbrella of ALPFA, which is the largest Latino association for business professionals and students with chapters nationwide and over 19,000 members.
 Each year HBSA participates in The ALPFA national conference that brings together over 2,500 professional and student members.
 Student workshops are lead by industry leaders.
 Daily events offer priceless networking opportunities with student leaders and professionals throughout the country.
 The career fair has over 50 companies recruiting students for internships and full time positions.

-Sponsored by ODISS, a group of students from the Asian Business Student Association (ABSA) at the Fisher College of Business attended the Asia Business Conference in Boston between April-13 and 5.
+Sponsored by ODISS, a group of students from the Asian Business Student Association (ABSA) at the Fisher College of Business attended the Asia Business Conference in Boston on March 9, 2014.
 The Asia Business Conference is an annual gathering jointly organized by student organizations of the Harvard Business School, the Harvard Law School, and the Harvard Kennedy School of Government.
 Now in its 21st year, it is the largest Asia-focused business conference in North America.
 The conference aims to foster meaningful discussion on policies and trends that dominate the business and legal institutions of modern Asia.
 To this end, the conference organizes a series of keynote speeches, plenary sessions, topical panels, and social events featuring distinguished leaders from industry, government, and academia who have intimate experience with Asia.

 In 2012, the Fisher Business Students with Disabilities Association was formed.
 The ODISS was able to send the founder of FBSWDA to the 2012 Career Opportunities for Students with Disabilities.